hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/09_differential_peaks.md

 In our case, we are interested in identifying differences in binding between two transcription factors.
 For each group **we have two replicates, and it would be best to use tools that make use of these replicates (i.e [DiffBind](http://bioconductor.org/packages/release/bioc/html/DiffBind.html)**, [ChIPComp](https://www.bioconductor.org/packages/3.3/bioc/html/ChIPComp.html)) to compute statistics reflecting how significant the changes are.

+> **NOTE:** The required input for DiffBind is all samples in the dataset and all peaks (not just the high confidence peaks) for each sample.
+Replicate peak calls are used individually, and not merged.

 ## DiffBind